 - Submit a hard copy of the entire completed application package

-- Mail or hand deliver to Dr. Dara Rosenberg, first floor, Mills Building
+- Mail or hand deliver to Dr. David Rubin, fourth floor, Mills Building

 Failure to submit or complete all of the above documentation will delay the reviewing process of the study and the entire application will be returned to you.
 Please also note that your completed application must be received 10 business days before the monthly IRB meeting, which is held the second Tuesday of each month, in order be considered to be reviewed that month.
 If you have any questions or need any help after carefully review the instruction above, please don’t hesitate to e-mail firstname.lastname@example.org at any time.